daronphang/programming-resources/brokers/event/kafka/components/components.md

 A partition is a single log.
 Messages are written to it in an append-only fashion and are read in order from beginning to end.
 Partitions are the way that Kafka provides redundancy and scalability.

 Each partition can be hosted on a different server, which means that a single topic can be scaled horizontally across multiple servers to provide performance.
 Partitions can also be replicated, such that different servers will store a copy of the same partition in case one server fails.

+However, adding a new consumer in Kafka forces a rebalance across the partitions which seems to be a fairly expensive operation.

 ## Streams